MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/security-certificates-and-ssl.md

 -   GPweb.contoso.com.

-You would typically use this type of certificate when installing the [!INCLUDE[prodshort](../includes/prodshort.md)] web components in a single machine configuration.
+You would typically use this type of certificate when installing the Dynamics GP web components in a single machine configuration.
 This is the least- expensive type of certificate to purchase.

 **Multiple domain**   This type of security certificate is issued for a set of specific machines.
 You must know the machine names at the time that you are purchasing the security certificate.
 For example, you could get a security certificate issued that could be used for machines with the following names: